Precision-engineered for the virtuoso who demands the

 Engineering the Future of the Modern Guitar

-At La Luna Castora, we believe that tradition should never stand in the way of progress.
-By looking at the guitar through the lens of structural engineering and acoustic physics, we've re-imagined the body to maximize tone, stability and longevity.
+At La Luna Castora, where I personally handcraft every instrument, I believe that tradition should never stand in the way of progress.
+By looking at the guitar through the lens of structural engineering, acoustic physics and a touch of intuition, I've re-imagined the body to maximize playability, tone, stability and longevity.

 I: Structural Integrity: The Offset Soundhole